Vox Sola: Reception

 Vox Sola was first aired in the United States on UPN on May 1, 2002.

 According to Nielsen, it received a 3.4/6 rating share among adults.
 It had an average of 5.4 million viewers.

 Jamahl Epsicokhan said the episode had a genuine sci-fiction ending, and some "good moments".
 He also noted that it references the French film The Wages of Fear, which is described as a classic film.
 He rated the episode 2.5 out of 4.
 Michelle Erica Green of TrekNation said the episode was redeemed for her by the unnamed alien, calling it "one of the most interesting we've seen on Trek in years" and was pleased that Sato finally had a large part to play.
 Television Without Pity gave the episode a grade B+.

 The book Beyond the Final Frontier reviewed the episode, and said "the alien looks a bit silly and the weirdness of the threat never quite comes across.
 Not a bad episode, but not a terribly exciting one either."
 Keith DeCandido of Tor.com gave it 8 out of 10, in his 2022 rewatch, and notes "what’s particularly strong about this episode is that it gives us two genuinely alien aliens."

 Den of Geek recommended this episode and "Fight or Flight" as important episode to watch for the character Hoshi.

-In 2018, TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek series.
+TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek series.

-In 2021, The Digital Fix said this was a "great episode" in season one of Enterprise, saying it felt like a "classic" Star Trek story.
+The Digital Fix said this was a "great episode" in season one of Enterprise, saying it felt like a "classic" Star Trek story.

 Home media

 Enterprise season one was released in high definition on Blu-ray disc on March 26, 2013, with 1080p video and a DTS-HD Master Audio sound track.
-The Blu-Ray included a feature on the making of this episode.
+The Blu-Ray included a feature on the making of this episode, which had been originally intended as a pilot episode for a PBS show titled "On The Set".